-6.4.80 fsm_export - exporting FSMs to KISS2 files
+6.4.81 fsm_export - exporting FSMs to KISS2 files

-''' fsm_export [-noauto] [-o filename] [-origenc] [selection] This pass creates a KISS2 file for every selected FSM.
+fsm_export [-noauto] [-o filename] [-origenc] [selection] This pass creates a KISS2 file for every selected FSM.
 For FSMs with the 'fsm_export' attribute set, the attribute value is used as filename, otherwise the module and cell name is used as filename.
 If the parameter '-o' is given, the first exported FSM is written to the specified filename.
 This overwrites the setting as specified with the 'fsm_export' attribute.
-All other FSMs are exported to the default name as mentioned above. -noauto only export FSMs that have the 'fsm_export' attribute set -o filename filename of the first exported FSM -origenc use binary state encoding as state names instead of s0, s1, ... '''
+All other FSMs are exported to the default name as mentioned above. -noauto only export FSMs that have the 'fsm_export' attribute set -o filename filename of the first exported FSM -origenc fsm_extract [selection]

-6.4.81 fsm_extract - extracting FSMs in design
+6.4.82 fsm_extract - extracting FSMs in design